Covid costs spiral | Dandenong Star Journal

 In August alone, parking machine revenue dropped by 83 per cent.

+Dandenong Market will be the source of a near $3 million hit in rent waivers and foregone revenue.

-The council may defer capital works projects, while the contingency fund is “highly likely” to be used to plug lost revenue.
+The council may defer capital works projects, while the contingency fund is “highly likely” used to plug lost revenue.

 On 14 September, councillors were set to vote on drawing an extra $330,000 from the contingency fund – to extend its material aid program and its waiver of interest on outstanding rates.